NeuroTechX/ntx_slack_archive/devices.md

  >Has anyone experienced an issue with openBCI dropping every other sample?
 I have a 16 channel kit but running it in 8 channel mode.
 Wondering if it's a limitation of the board (like you have to take off daisy while running in 8 channel mode).
 Looking it up on openBCI forum now but thought I'd ask you all here too

+3/17/2017 4:16 PM

+ **yrenard** :

+ >No you can ask the 8 channels of the OpenBCI without removing the daisy board